MrJohnsson77/nostr-citadel/README.md

 ## License

-This project is MIT licensed.
+This is free and unencumbered software released into the public domain.
+For more information, please refer to <http://unlicense.org/>